-It is important to make accurate observations and research at the beginning of the design thinking process to find out what potential customers like and dislike.
+It is important to make accurate observations and research at the beginning of the Design Thinking process to find out what potential customers like and dislike.
 In addition, it is also important to understand why people like something and why they have certain ideas and preferences.
-It is ideal to find out the underlying basic need, as desires are often deeply hidden and often do not come to light directly.
+Design Thinking is ideal for finding out an underlying basic need, as consumer desires are often deeply hidden and do not easily come to light.

 "If I had asked people what they wanted, they would have said faster horses."

 The idea should always come first and then the product.
 In people's minds this consequence is often the other way around, but it restricts creativity when a product is already conceived and used as a basis for ideas.

 As soon as the needs and problems of the customers are determined, innovations for problem solutions can develop.
 Afterwards, all possibilities and ways should be tried in order to fill the desires in the best possible way—without putting its product in the center.
 Different approaches are the best way to determine which idea is best suited to satisfy the customers' needs.
 This is a principle of design thinking: exploring all possibilities.

 3. Explore possibilities and obtain feedback

 All ideas are welcome at Design Thinking because with many wacky and "stupid" approaches there might also be THE one idea.
 This process takes a lot of time and tools to try out ideas and create rough prototypes.
 This makes it easier to test ideas and make them tangible.
 With these quickly created prototypes, it is also important to obtain feedback to ensure that the customers' wishes are fulfilled.